What is the Cost-Plus Contract?

 - Cost + Fixed Percentage Fee:- In this, the contractor will receive the income in using a pre-decided percentage on the cost of the contract.

 - Cost + Fixed Fee Contract:- Under this contract, the amount to be paid to the contractor is fixed and independent from the cost of the contract.

-- Cost + Fixed percent / Fee and Incentive:- Certain contract may have an additional incentive covenant which states that in case of early completion of the completion of levels as mentioned in the agreement the contractor is eligible to receive the incentive as mentioned in the terms of the agreement
+- Cost + Fixed percent / Fee and Incentive:- Certain contracts may have an additional incentive covenant, which states that in case of early completion of the completion of levels as mentioned in the agreement, the contractor is eligible to receive the incentive as mentioned in terms of the agreement.

 Example of Cost-Plus Contract

 Let us understand the cost-plus contract with a small example.

 Suppose Infra Constructions receive a contract for construction of a building, and following terms were agreed upon,

 The entire cost of the project will be reimbursed to Infra Constructions (estimated cost of the project being $ 25 million)

 The profits will be 20% of the entire cost of a project subject to a max of $ 5 million.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion